polarfire-soc/polarfire-soc-documentation/boards/mpfs-icicle-kit-es/updating-icicle-kit/updating-icicle-kit-design-and-linux.md

 #### eMMC content update procedure

 1. Connect the J11 USB-UART connector to your host PC.
 This is the micro-USB connector on the same side as the Ethernet connectors.
 This connection will give you access to 4 of the PolarFire SoC UARTs
-2. Open a terminal application to interact with the HSS through UART0.
+2. Open a terminal application to interact with the HSS through MMUART0.
 Settings are 115200 baud, 8 data bits, 1 stop bit, no parity, and no flow control.
-3. Power on the board and a the Microchip logo will be displayed on MMUART0 as the HSS boots.
+3. Power on the board and the Microchip logo will be displayed on MMUART0 as the HSS boots.
 4. Type a key in the terminal application to stop the HSS from booting.
 This will give you access to the HSS command line interface and a ">>" for input will be displayed in the terminal.
 5. Type `usbdmsc` in the HSS command line interface.
 If successful a message saying "Waiting for USB Host to connect" will be displayed.
 6. Connect the J16 USB-OTG connector to your host PC.
 The eMMC content will be transferred to the Icicle Kit through this connection.